No prospects of return to a multi-currency regime

 Melody Chikono

-ZIMBABWE’S central bank deputy governor Jesimen Chipika says the nation is grappling with symptomatic challenges instead of tackling structural problems in the economy as she that the multi-currency system will comeback.
+ZIMBABWE’S central bank deputy governor Jesimen Chipika says the nation is grappling with symptomatic challenges instead of tackling structural problems in the economy, and has vowed that the multi-currency regime will not comeback.

-“We are grappling as a nation to separate the structural challenges versus the symptomatic challenges and a lot of times it is the symptomatic challenges that have appeared more frequent than the structural.
+Addressing guests at the Zimbabwe Independent’s Banks & Banking Survey awards-presentation ceremony in Harare on Thursday, Chipika made it clear that there were no prospects of Zimbabwe returning to the United States dollar.

-Chipika made it clear that there were no prospects of Zimbabwe returning to the multi-currency regime.
+“We are grappling as a nation to separate the structural challenges versus the symptomatic challenges and a lot of times it is the symptomatic challenges that have appeared more frequent than the structural,” she said.

-There were murmurs from the audience when she insisted that prices of basic commodities were no longer rising at a brisk pace on a month-on-month basis.
+Chipika said prices of basic commodities were no longer rising at a brisk pace on a month-on-month basis.
+The pronouncement drew murmurs of disapproval from the guests.

-Zimbabwe’s inflation rate was last recorded at 300% in August and computed at 353% in September 2019.
+Zimbabwe’s official year-on-year inflation rate was last recorded at 300% in August and computed at 353% in September 2019.

 Just last week, the Public Accountants and Auditors Board (PAAB) advised that there was broad consensus within the accounting and auditing professions to apply International Accounting Standard 29 (Financial Reporting in Hyperinflationary Economies), when reporting on accounts in Zimbabwe.

-On the untimely introduction of the Zimbabwean dollar and the outlawing of the US dollar as a legal tender in June, she said there was no way an inter-bank exchange rate was going to co-exist with a multi-currency regime.
+On the untimely introduction of the Zimbabwean dollar and the outlawing of the US dollar as legal tender in June, she said there was no way an inter-bank exchange rate was going to coexist with a multi-currency regime.

 Chipika said the US dollar, a strong currency, made local production uncompetitive.The Zimdollar’s introduction has also assisted companies to re-enter the export market, she added.